malachig/immuno_gcp_wdl_rcrf/TestModifiedPeptides.md

 RRQPSTLV
 RQPSTLVQ

 Note that all sequences are of the target length being test by pVACbind (8) and all tested sequences contain at least one modified amino acid.
+This approach makes the interpretation easy.
+Any strong binding peptide that comes out of this analysis is something we want to avoid.

 ### Enter a pVACtools docker environment to run pVACbind on the sub-peptide sequences containing modified AAs